rust-unofficial/patterns/patterns/strategy.md

 ## Motivation

 Imagine we are working on a project that generates reports every month.
-We need the reports to be generated in different formats, e.g., in `JSON` or `Plain Text` formats.
+We need the reports to be generated in different formats (strategies), e.g., in `JSON` or `Plain Text` formats.
 But thing very and we don't know what kind of requiremnt we may get in the future.
 For example, we may need to generate our report in a completly new format, or just modify the existing format.